Lacunar stroke syndrome

 Unlike cortical strokes, patients with lacunar stroke syndromes do not exhibit any cortical signs such as aphasia, agnosia, sensory neglect or extinction, apraxia, visual field defects, or cortical sensory loss (e.g. agraphaesthesia, loss of two-point discrimination, loss of joint position sense, astereognosis).

 Pure motor stroke/hemiparesis

 This is the most common (33-50%) lacunar syndrome and usually occurs with infarction of the posterior limb of the internal capsule, which carries the descending corticospinal and corticobulbar tracts, or the basis pontis.
-It is characterized by contralateral hemiparesis that typically affects the face, arm, or leg in approximately equal measure.
-A 'pyramidal' pattern of weakness may also be present.
+It is characterized by contralateral hemiparesis that typically affects the face, arm, or leg in approximately equal measure, usually in a 'pyramidal' pattern.

 This is the second most common lacunar syndrome and usually occurs with infarction of the posterior limb of the internal capsule, basis pontis, or corona radiata.
 It displays a combination of cerebellar and pyramidal hemiparesis on the contralateral side of the body.
 It usually affects the foot and leg more than it does the hand and arm; hence, it is known also as 'homolateral ataxia and crural paresis'.